ovh/docs/pages/platform/ai-training/30_TUTO_build_custom_image/guide.en-gb.md

 Pushing your image to a registry is needed in order for AI Training to pull it.

-AI Training provide a default registry called **Shared registry** where users are able to push their custom images.
+AI Training provides a default registry called **Shared registry** where users are able to push their custom images.
 It is linked with every project by default.

-If you prefer you use your own private docker registry instead of the shared one, feel free to use it.
+If you prefer using your own private docker registry instead of the shared one, feel free to use it.
 Just don't forget to [attach your registry in your AI Training project](../attach-private-registry) before using it.

 The basic commands to push a docker image to a registry is :